kailash-manasarovar/statement/docs/timeline/2023/december.md

 - He had his cello with him and she had her ukulele.
 - He seemed a little high maybe; grinning and pleasant.
 - Apparently she was flying back to Finland in the next few days, but he was from Germany and I wasn't sure where he was going.
 - He may have been studying music in Spain.
-You don't usually bring an enormous cello on meditation trips in other countries, do you?
+You don't usually bring an enormous cello on meditation trips to other countries, do you?
 - Nothing much of what she told me made sense.
 - When we arrived at their hostel, she told me she wanted to sing me a song.
 - She got her ukulele out and started to play.